Fluke Season Opens May 4th • Weakfish- Bluefish- Bass And Porgies Arrive In Force • Regulations Update

 Spring Clam Chumming for Bass

 Spring is a great time to chum for Striped Bass using Clam Bellies.
 When chumming for Bass off of your boat you will need to anchor up current of a bridge piling or in a cut near an inlet or off of a sandbar next to deeper water, moving water is a must.
 Drop a block of frozen clam belly chum off of the side of your boat in a weighted chum cage or pot.
 Try to get the pot as far to the front of your boat as you can so the line on the pot doesn't interfere when landing a fish.
 Use a medium heavy boat rod with a level wind reel, I prefer mono line in 30 lb. test but you can use braid.
-Use a fish finder clip on your line tied to a barrel swivel with a 6/0 or 7/0 circle hook with a 36 in. leader of either 50-60 lb mono or flourocarbon.
+Use a fish finder clip on your line tied to a barrel swivel with a 6/0 or 7/0 Circle hook (are also mandated when “bait fishing” for Striped Bass) .with a 36 in. leader of either 50-60 lb mono or flourocarbon.

 Cast a full skimmer clam behind your boat out into the chum.
 You will need anywhere between a 5 and a 10 oz. bank sinker to hold bottom depending on how much current you are fishing.
 When the fish hit they will take the bait and run, when using circle hooks just reel until the line is tight.